LeandroMascalhusk/LeandroMascalhusk/README.md

 - 🔭 I’m currently working at Controller BMS as Junior Systems Technician.

-- 🌱 I’m currently learning PHP, Python, JavaScript, CSS and HTML and I have a good experience working with Databases (MySQL, SQL Server and PostgreSQL).
+- 🌱 I’m currently learning PHP, Python, JavaScript, CSS and HTML.
+I have 3 years of experience working with Databases (MySQL and SQL Server), Git and also creating logic using C# language.

 - 🤔 I’m looking for help with JavaScript and a job as a developer.